MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 ### Who is the target audience for Community Training?

-Community Training is built and optimized for large-scale community skilling programs (i.e. volunteers, program beneficiaries, etc.) and extended enterprise training (i.e. first-line workers, suppliers, distributors, retailers, and more.).
+Community Training is built and optimized for large-scale community skilling programs, specially for the not for profit organizations, PubSec, such as volunteers, program beneficiaries, etc.) .
 The platform is designed for mobile-first and mobile-only audiences and supports learning even on low-bandwidth networks and low-end smartphones.

-The platform is already being used by a number of large enterprises, small and medium businesses, startups, educational institutions, governmental organizations, and nonprofits.
+The platform is already being used by a number of large organizations, small and medium businesses, startups, educational institutions, governmental organizations, and nonprofits.

 ### What kind of training scenarios I can use Community Training for?

-Community Training can be leveraged in a wide range of training use cases such as Employee Onboarding, Employee Upskilling, Mobile workforce training, Partner Training, Customer Training, Community Training, Online Learning Academy, and many others.
+Community Training can be leveraged in a wide range of training use cases such as Mobile workforce training, Partner Training, Customer Training, Community Training, Online Learning Academy, and many others.

-These training use cases cut across multiple verticals such as Banking & Financial Services, Retail, Healthcare, Manufacturing, Government Organizations, and Nonprofits.
+These training use cases cut across multiple verticals such as Non Profits,Government,Retail, Healthcare, Education Organizations.

 Community Training provides organizations to not only share content with the target audience but also allow them to assess and track learner’s progress via quizzes, exams, and real-time analytics.

 For more information [**visit the website**.](https://communitytraining.microsoft.com/).

-### Can I use  Community Training to train my employees and partners on Microsoft Products and Technologies?
+### Can I use  Community Training to train my partners on Microsoft Products and Technologies?

 Organizations can use Community Training to host and train their workforces on multiple topics including Microsoft Products & Services.
 The platform comes with readily available content around Digital Literacy, Office 365, Azure, etc.